Investigation Guide

 Public records help most after the first and last name have been paired with enough supporting information to make the likely match credible.
 This is when record-specific pages add real value instead of creating more noise.

-Many searches fail because people assume a full name should be enough.
-In reality, the strongest results usually come from combining that name with city, relatives, age, and public-record clues.
+A full name is the start, not the finish.
+The strongest results usually come from combining that name with city, relatives, age, and public-record clues working together.

 Mistakes to avoid